 This field may be used to identify the preferred CMM to be used.
-If used, it shall match a CMM type signature registered in the ICC registry (see Clause 5).
+If used, it shall match a CMM type signature registered in the ICC Tag Registry (see Clause 5).
 If no preferred CMM is identified, this field shall be set to zero (00000000h).
+All CMMs should be registered with ICC.